-Some students supplement SAA income and fellowship stipends with hourly work.
+Some students supplement SAA and fellowship stipends with hourly work.
 This work is paid for and supervised by individual faculty, and sometimes the department, who want to hire students to complete work on a short-term basis.
 The work can include research, teaching, and/or administrative tasks.
 Rates generally vary from \$15 to \$25 per hour depending on the skills required.
 Students must submit time sheets for hourly work via the Kuali system, which is then approved by their faculty supervisors.
 All hourly appointments require permission from the DGS and the student's advisor (if other than the DGS).
 This permission is documented via email to the Graduate Administrative Assistant (socgrad@iu.edu).
 Hourly appointments also require the hiring faculty to complete a temporary hourly hiring form available on the department intranet.
 The appointment must be fully processed and approved before the student may begin working.

 Hourly work appointments are relatively straightforward for domestic students on SAA contracts, but there are restrictions for international students and often for students on fellowships.
-Domestic students are allowed to work up to 29 hours a week for IU.
+Domestic students are allowed to work up to 29 hours a week for IU during the academic year.
 Thus, domestic students on SAA contracts may also work up to 9 hours per week for hourly pay.
-International studies are typically limited to working only the 20 hours on their SAA contracts that is part of their graduate training, but may often work hourly in the summer or during holiday breaks.
-Students on F-1 visas may work as an hourly employee in addition to their SAA contract if the work provides practical experience in their field and they have Curricular Practical Training (CPT) authorization.
-Restrictions vary over time and across migration statuses however.
+International studies are typically limited to working only the 20 hours on their SAA contracts that is part of their graduate training, but may usually work hourly in the summer or during holiday breaks.
+Students on F-1 visas may work as an hourly employee in addition to their SAA contract if the work provides practical experience in their field and they have Curricular Practical Training (CPT) authorization, but this CPT authorization requires that the experience be integral to their degree.
+Restrictions also vary over time and across migration statuses.
 International students should always consult directly with the Office of International Services (OIS) and receive permission before embarking on hourly appointments.
 Violating employment rules can result in immediate deportation.
 Fellowships often have restrictions on working for pay while being supported by the fellowship.
 Students on fellowships should also carefully examine requirements and/or contact the fellowship funder.